Alaska trip 1983, narrative

 1200 - Departed Elfin Cove for Port Althorp just around the corner.

 1330 - Anchored at the the head of the bay.
 Spent the rest of the day playing cards, drinking wine, crabbing, fishing and exploring the beach.
-Iy is a very pretty bay with mountains all around us and deep forest spattered with some meadows.
+It is a very pretty bay with mountains all around us and deep forest broken into sections by with a few meadows.
 We have decided to spend the night here.

 May 24, 1983 - Tuesday